Bill proposes $1,000 increase in Mississippi teacher pay

 #ReadLocal

+“That is kind of embarrassing,” said state Rep. Becky Currie, a Brookhaven Republican, during the committee meeting.

-The bill also includes proposals intended to alleviate a shortage of Mississippi teachers.
-One part of the plan would allow retired teachers to return to work at a somewhat lower salary while still drawing state pensions.
+The House bill also includes proposals intended to alleviate a shortage of Mississippi teachers.
+One part of the plan would allow retired teachers to return to work at a somewhat lower salary while still drawing state pensions, which supporters said they hoped would help school districts fill more than 1,000 vacancies statewide.

+“I think a lot of teachers want to come back and teach, but they want to collect their retirement,” Bennett said.
+“I think this is good way to get them back in a school.”

+The current plan calls for school districts and returning retirees to pay into the Public Employees Retirement System.
+But returning teachers wouldn’t get additional retirement credits, meaning they would be getting nothing for their contributions.
+Busby said he was likely to amend the bill to allow returning retirees to be hired as contractors, instead.

 Comments